 TGaz Editor: modify text in below section of draft 0.5 as follows (page 56 line 22):

-11.22.6.4.3.3 TB Range Measurement Sounding
+11.22.6.4.3.3 Measurement Sounding part

-An RSTA transmitting a Location variant TB Uplink Sounding Trigger frame to an ISTA shall not use a bandwidth wider than that indicated in the initial Fine Timing Measurement frame sent to the ISTA and the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Location variant TB Uplink Sounding Trigger frame.
+An RSTA transmitting a Location variant TB Uplink Sounding Trigger frame to an ISTA shall not use a bandwidth wider than that indicated in the initial Fine Timing Measurement frame sent to the ISTA and the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH to be the value which specify same bandwidth as indicated by the BW subfield of the Common Info field in the Location variant TB Uplink Sounding Trigger frame.

-An RSTA transmitting a Ranging NDP Announcement frame and a DL NDP after receiving an UL NDP as a response of a Location variant HEzTB Uplink Sounding Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Location variant TB Uplink Sounding Trigger frame.
+An RSTA transmitting a Ranging NDP Announcement frame and a DL NDP after receiving an UL NDP as a response of a Location variant HEzTB Uplink Sounding Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to the value which specify same bandwidth as indicated by the BW subfield of the Common Info field in the Location variant TB Uplink Sounding Trigger frame.

-An ISTA transmitting an UL NDP as a response of a Location variant HEzTB Uplink Sounding Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Location variant TB Uplink Sounding Trigger frame.
+An ISTA transmitting an UL NDP as a response of a Location variant HEzTB Uplink Sounding Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to the value which specify same bandwidth as indicated by the BW subfield of the Common Info field in the Location variant TB Uplink Sounding Trigger frame.

 CID 378: